 - Don’t shy away from using carrots, they add a sweet taste that balances the richness of the meal.

-- Brown your beef – this has double purpose, first it locks the meat from the outside together, so during cooking it doesn’t fall apart when in becomes extra tender.
+- Brown your beef – this has a double purpose, first it locks the meat from the outside together, so during cooking, it doesn’t fall apart when it becomes extra tender.
 Second, it will add extra flavor to the meat and the overall stew.

 - If possible don’t skip the Worcestershire Sauce, a little goes a long way, and it definitely makes the beef flavor shine.

 - Use low sodium beef broth, you don’t want to end up with a salty stew.

 - When stirring the stew, be gentle as at the end all the cooked ingredients become very tender.

 What beef cut to use for Beef Stew?

 You can use a chuck roast or round roast.
 The chuck roast has more fat, so it will be more tender and juicy.
 If you prefer less fat, I recommend using round roast beef.
 The round roast will be a little drier, so you will have to the meat in the slow cooker for another hour to absorb all the juices.

 How Long Do You Cook the Beef Stew in the Slow Cooker?

 It depends on what setting you are cooking.
 A 3-4 pounds beef brisket, chuck roast or round roast, needs to be cooked on low, for about 8 -10 hours, and on high you are looking at 4-5 hours.
 You can find the recipe for it here The Slow Cooker Beef Stew.

 Yes.
 Store the stew in an airtight container in the fridge and make sure that the stew liquid covers all the ingredients so they don’t dry out.
 Best if stored for 3-4 days.

 Looking for more Easy Ways to Cook Beef?
 Check these Recipes: